Arcade-K/Eduscan-Frontend/README.md

-# Brainly Clone - Frontend & Backend
+# Eduscan - Frontend & Backend

 A React Native mobile app with Node.js backend for eduscan.